About the College of Leadership & Service

 Greetings from the Faculty Director

-The “LDS 101” seminar taught by university staff introduces you to the university and to skills enabling you to take advantage of the rich resources here.
+The first-semester “LDS 101” seminar, taught by university staff, introduces you to Stony Brook and to skills that will help you take advantage of its rich resources.
 During your second semester, you’ll choose a faculty-led “LDS 102” seminar and take part in discussions in ways that are usually not possible in large introductory courses.
-The chance to get to know researchers and scholars dedicated to their fields can lead to life-long interests, choices of major, and career paths that you might never have considered.
+The chance to get to know researchers and scholars dedicated to their fields can lead to lifelong interests, choices of major, and career paths that you might never have considered.

-Your university experience provides an opportunity for you to find your own path to leadership and service.
-Whatever route you take, be a man or woman of principle.
+Your Stony Brook experience will provide an opportunity for you to find your own path to leadership and service.
+Whatever route you take, I encourage you to be a man or woman of principle.
 Keep your word.
-Live and work with integrity.
-Despite all the resources here for you to draw upon, it’s all up to you.
-Best of luck, and come by and say hello.
-I’d be glad to meet you.
+Deliver your best.
+Live and work with integrity by giving 101% at work and to your family and friends.
+Although there are many university and local resources here for you, in the end it’s really all up to you.